emqx/emqx-tutorial/faq/faq_en.md

 ## Q: What is Subscription by Broker?
 And its use scenario?

-A: Usually an MQTT client has to subscribe to the topics expressly by itself, if it want to receive the messages unter these topics.
+A: Usually an MQTT client has to subscribe to the topics expressly by itself, if it wants to receive the messages under these topics.
 Subscription by Broker means that the broker can subscribe to particular topics for a client without client's interaction.
 The relation of such clients and their topics to be subscribed to is stored at broker side.

-Using of Subscription by Broker can ease the management of massive client, and save the computational resource and bandwidth on the client side.
+Using of Subscription by Broker can ease the management of massive client, and save the computational resource and bandwidth on device.

 *Note: Currently this feature is available in the EMQ X Enterprise edition. *